rancher/docs/content/rke/latest/en/config-options/cloud-providers/openstack/_index.md

 weight: 253
 ---

 To enable the OpenStack cloud provider, besides setting the name as `openstack`, there are specific configuration options that must be set.
-The Openstack configuration options are grouped into different sections.
+The OpenStack configuration options are grouped into different sections.

 ```yaml
 cloud_provider: